 Yep!
 Just pop them into a ziploc or airtight container and stick them in the freezer.
 Defrost at room temp.
 They are probably best toasted once defrosted.

-Yes, that will work just fine.
-What you need to do is pop the warm tangzhong in your stand mixer bowl as usual, then add the cold milk.
+To use active dry yeast in the place of instant you need to activate the yeast first.
+Pop the warm tangzhong in your stand mixer bowl as usual, then add the cold milk.
 Stir around - this will warm the milk up a little.
 Add the sugar then add the yeast then leave to sit for 5-10 minutes until foamy.
 Then proceed with the rest of the recipe!

 Yes!
 If you wanted to make these as slider buns I would divide the dough into 12.
 It will fit perfectly into a 9"x13" (20x30cm) pan and make 12 sliders.
 Alternatively you could double the recipe and bake it into 24 slider buns which would fit perfectly in a rimmed half sheet pan (13"x18" or 33x45cm)